 One of the critical aspects of digital transformation is data security in healthcare.
 As more practices adopt digital solutions, protecting patient information becomes increasingly crucial.
-Robust data security measures help maintain patient trust and ensure compliance with legal requirements.
+Our robust security measures, aligned with Cyber Essentials Plus NHS standards, help maintain patient trust and ensure compliance with legal requirements.

 Implementing best practices for data security is essential to mitigate risks and safeguard sensitive information.
 Here are some key strategies: